-This is a study of the origin and development of personal behavior in interpersonal situations.
+Study of individual behavior within the social environment.
+May include topics such as the socio-psychological process, attitude formation and change, interpersonal relations, and group processes.
 Prerequisite: PSYC 2301 or SOCI 1301.
 This is an academic transfer course.

 SOCIOLOGY

 Faculty: Sabido